winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 7\.
 He knew the answer, but the Bhagavān still asked them, “Monks, what have you been discussing after gathering here?”
 The monks then related to him what it had been.
 {:#p7}

 8\.
 The Bhagavān told the monks, “Good, good!
 With correct faith,[\[7\]](#n7){:#ref7} you’ve left home to cultivate the path, and you practice as you should.
 All of you have two types of conduct: The first is noble discussion of the teaching, and the second is noble silence.
-This discussion of yours is as it should be: ‘The Tathāgata’s miraculous powers [are far-reaching,][\[8\]](#n8){:#ref8} and his authority are tremendous.
+This discussion of yours is as it should be: ‘The Tathāgata’s miraculous powers [are far-reaching,][\[8\]](#n8){:#ref8} and his authority is tremendous.
 He fully knows the events of countless eons in the past.
 He knows it because he understands well the nature of things and because the gods come and tell him.’”
 {:#p8}

 9\.
 The Buddha then spoke in verse: